benmvp/slides/2018/reactathon/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- All the string-based templating languages provide some facility for conditionally including markup
-- In those cases, you're trying to replicate logic in the template
-- May be tempted to do something like this
+- As we start with React, we see that JSX looks like HTML, so we may be tempted to do something like this
 - Or... more likely just wonder how to accomplish conditionally including code
 - Cuz this obviously looks like broken syntax
-- Trying to include the `<h1>` only if `headingText` is defined
+- One again trying to include the `<h1>` only if `headingText` is defined
 - This is a syntax error

 /////

-## Conditional Rendering
+## "Logic-centric" React

 ```
 class Section extends React.Component {